 5. Check out South Point

 Ka Lae, known as South Point, is the southernmost point in the United States.
 It is registered as a National Historic Landmark District.
-It is believed that Ka Lae is the first place where the Polynesians came to shore when they reached the Hawaiian islands.
+It is believed that Ka Lae is the first place where Polynesians set foot when they reached the Hawaiian Islands.

 6. Take a tour of the Hamakua Macadamia Nut Company